Andrewjportal/Andrewjportal.github.io/_posts/2019-02-22-Catboosterization.md

 This project uses data from Kaggle's Amazon.com - Employee Access Challenge and applies the Catboost algorithm to predict employee resource access based on role attributes.
 These role attributes are all categorical.
 Catboost is a boosted tree algorithm similar to XGBoost, designed to work well with largely categorical data.

 ## Motivation
 Categorical data is not rare.
 Everyday we make decision based on categorical heuristics.
 An example is food,yellow bananas are good ... brown not so much.
-However, generally machine learning models perform better with numeric values and so categorical data is often ignored.
+However, generally machine learning models perform better with numeric values and so large amounts of categorical data are often excluded.
 Having Catboost in our toolbox expands the data we can work with and ultimately expands what can be accomplished through Data Science.

 ## Why not XGBoost
-XGBoost, as it is implemented in sklearn, automatically one hot encodes categorical data.
-This a problem when a feature contains thousands of unique categories.
-One hot encoding takes each unique category (minus one) and turns it into a feature with a binary value.
-A large number of features can generally lead to a problem knowns as the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
+XGBoost, as implemented in sklearn, automatically one hot encodes categorical data.
+One hot encoding takes each unique category (minus one) and turns it into a binary feature.
+This a problem when a feature contains thousands of unique categories, because the model will then have thousands of features.
+A large number of features can generally lead to a problem known as the [curse of dimensionality](https://en.wikipedia.org/wiki/Curse_of_dimensionality).
 Specifically tree based algorithms select some features to be roots and some branches.
-It can go through every possible combination, which is prohibitivly expensive.
+It can go through every possible combination,which is prohibitivly expensive.
 Or it takes a random subset, which in this case unlikely selects anything of value with most features being dummy variables of zero or one.

 ![Image test]({{ site.url }}/images/Unique_cat.png)